 If you receive partial benefits, it extends the length of time you may collect benefits.
 If you earn over $504 in any week, no matter how many hours you worked, you cannot receive benefits for that week.

 |Can I file a claim if I lost my full-time work, but still work part-time?||

-Yes, if you work less than four days in a week and earn $504 or less, you may receive partial benefits.
+Yes, if you work 30 hours of fewer in a week and earn $504 or less, you may receive partial benefits.
 When you file your UI claim:

 |If I have a claim with another state, how do I register with NYS?||

 If you filed a claim in another state, but have since moved to New York State, the other state may require you to register and receive re-employment services with New York State.
 To register with New York State, please go to the nearest New York State Career Center office and ask them to register you for re-employment services.